-The debt securities will be issued under an indenture as amended or supplemented from time to time, to be entered into between us and the trustee named in the applicable prospectus supplement.
+The debt securities will be issued under an indenture as amended or supplemented from time to time, between us and The Bank of New York, as trustee.
 The following summaries of certain provisions of the indenture do not purport to be complete.
-We have also filed the form of indenture as an exhibit to the registration statement.
+We have also filed the indenture as an exhibit to the registration statement.
 Except to the extent set forth in a prospectus supplement with respect to a particular issue of debt securities, the indenture, as amended or supplemented from time to time, for the debt securities will be substantially similar to the one filed as an exhibit to the registration statement and described below.